qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Color Picker
 ...............

-Regardless the type of style to be used, the :guilabel:`select color` dialog will show when you click to choose a color - either border or fill color.
+Regardless the type of style to be used, the `select color` dialog will show when you click to choose a color - either border or fill color.
 This dialog has four different tabs which allow you to select colors by |mIconColorBox| :sup:`color ramp`,
 |mIconColorWheel| :sup:`color wheel`, |mIconColorSwatches| :sup:`color swatches` or |mIconColorPicker| :sup:`color picker`.

 Whatever method you use, the selected color is always described through color sliders for HSV  (Hue, Saturation, Value) and RGB (Red, Green, Blue) values.
-There is also an :guilabel:`opacity` slider to set transparency level.
-On the lower left part of the dialog you can see a comparison between the :guilabel:`current` and the :guilabel:`new` color you are presently selecting and on the lower right part you have the option to add the color you just tweaked into a color slot button.
+There is also an `opacity` slider to set transparency level.
+On the lower left part of the dialog you can see a comparison between the `current` and the `new` color you are presently selecting and on the lower right part you have the option to add the color you just tweaked into a color slot button.

 .. _figure_color_picker_1: